niklaust/Python/README.md

 # Python
-This is my notebook to study python
+This is my notebook when I studied python.